xjxxjx1017/cordova-phonegap-android-sdcard-full-external-storage-access-library/README.md

-# cordova/phonegap
+# Cordova/Phonegap
-# android sdcard & external storage access API
+# Android sdcard & external storage access API

 ##### This is a sample API of using cordova-plugin-files to scan sdcard & external-storage in Android